Atlas Logo

 c (compute)

-c (compute) The c command is the core compute operation in Atlas.
+The c command is the core compute operation in Atlas.
 It lets you execute custom GLSL code on the GPU to produce an output tensor (or texture) from one or more input tensors.
-In short, everything else in Atlas is built around making it easier to perform GPU computations using this command.
-Syntax

 Example